-- These deliciously chewy white chocolate oatmeal cookies are stuffed with chunks of white chocolate and then drizzled with a cream cheese glaze.
-HOLY YUM.
+These deliciously chewy white chocolate oatmeal cookies are stuffed with chunks of white chocolate and then drizzled with a cream cheese glaze.
+They are easy to make and will become one your favorite cookie recipes for sure!

 These are not your average white chocolate oatmeal cookies.